allenoleary/bikebybike_full/_posts/2016-10-7-9-girls-bike-dandy.md

 date:   2015-11-13 00:00:49 +0000
 title: 9.
 Girl's bike Dandy
 permalink: /bikes/9-girls-bike-dandy/
-teaser : From the sublime to the ridiculous and back
+teaser : From the sublime to the ridiculous and beyond / An abandoned girls bike
 featureimg: /assets/9-title.jpg
 colorback: EDF8FD
 ---